HafizFasih/icp-book/icp-book/docs/part4-government/03-communism-and-religion.md

 #### **Why It Mattered**

-The Rawalpindi Conspiracy established a crucial precedent:
+The Rawalpindi Conspiracy set an important example:
 - Communism labeled as **"anti-state"** and **"anti-Islamic"**
-- State initiated **systematic suppression** of leftist movements
+- State began **organized suppression** of leftist movements
-- Military gained role as **guardian against communist infiltration**
+- Military gained role as **protector against communist entry**
-- Justified authoritarian measures against the left
+- Gave reasons for harsh measures against the left
-- Cemented narrative: **Communist = Enemy of Pakistan**
+- Fixed the story: **Communist = Enemy of Pakistan**

 :::warning State Narrative Solidified
 The conspiracy allowed military and religious leadership to frame communism as: